reMarkable/cobalt/README.md

 The production Analyzer needs a file called `analyzer_private.pem` and the production Shuffler needs a file called `shuffler_public.pem`.
-The current procedure, which will likely change in the future, is for the developer that first creates the production cluster to run `./cobaltb.py keygen` twice and create four files in the appropriate production directory named `analyzer_private.pem`, `analyzer_public.pem`, `shuffler_private.pem` and `shuffler_public.pem`.
+The current procedure, which will likely change in the future, is for the developer that first creates the production cluster to run `./cobaltb.py generate_keys` twice and create four files in the appropriate production directory named `analyzer_private.pem`, `analyzer_public.pem`, `shuffler_private.pem` and `shuffler_public.pem`.
 As described below, the private files are uploaded as